Cost of LivingUpdated May 2026

 Is the Massachusetts state average different from Worcester's?

-Massachusetts's state average for cost of living is $4,633, which is lower than Worcester's average of $4,943.
-This means Worcester is on the pricier side even within its own state.
+Massachusetts's state average for cost of living is $4,489, which is actually higher than Worcester's $4,276.
+Worcester is one of the more affordable cities within Massachusetts for this category.

 ← All costs in WorcesterCost of Living in all cities →All Cost of LivingMassachusetts overviewCan I afford Worcester?Living alone in WorcesterSalary needed in WorcesterCheaper alternatives to Worcester